Why America's Gun Laws Perhaps Don't Resonate With Indian Americans

 Politically, Indian Americans, close to 80 percent identify or vote Democratic, whereas gun ownership and gun advocacy has largely moved to the right and become synonymous with the GOP.

-It’s ironic, that a party that is staunchly “pro-life” advocates for instruments that do result in excessive love of lives.
+It’s ironic, that a party that is staunchly “pro-life” advocates for instruments that do result in excessive loss of lives.

 Even flaming liberal and leading progressive, Bernie Sanders, a staunch self-identified Democratic Socialist, who appealed to many Indian Americans, voted against the Brady Bill around five times, which advocates for background checks on people.
 His Democratic opponents, Secretary Hilary Clinton in 2016 and then Vice President Joe Biden in 2020, went after him for his record on this issue.